-The use of CDBG-H funds as no-interest loans assists low- to moderate-income households to address structural needs they might not otherwise be able to afford, and meets priorities of serving both rental units and owner-occupied units.
-The program requires a pre- and post-construction inspection to guarantee finished projects meet safe and sanitary guidelines, particularly in the area of lead-safe rehabilitations, which is identified as a program priority.
+The use of CDBG-H funds as no-interest loans assists low- and moderate-income households to address structural needs they might not otherwise be able to afford and meets state priorities of serving both rental units and owner-occupied units.
+The program requires a pre- and post-construction inspection to guarantee finished projects meet safe and sanitary guidelines, particularly in the area of lead-safe rehabilitations, which is identified as a program and statewide priority.